dndworld/dndworld.github.io/character-building/cc-rules.md

 Once you created a character on D&D Beyond, make sure to do the following:
 - Equip your weapons and armor by clicking on the box next to them in the equipment page.
 - If you decide to roll for HP in `#official-character-rolls`, you will need to manually enter your HP.

-How to get access to the paid material: `#ddb-link-request`

 +++ GSheet
 To use Google Sheets, go to [this sheet](https://docs.google.com/spreadsheets/d/1DtJ9AYC_BWUuvP85UqVBBscQO8DhZF8ArAdZnjUO0WM) and select File -Make a Copy